Posted date: 5 September 2017

 All of the main providers offer multiple deployment models.
 These being Infrastructure as a Service (Iaas), Platform as a Service (PaaS) and Software as a Service (SaaS).
 Each model offers different levels of control, flexibility and management.
-Making sure you understand the different deployment models will help you decide which model is best aligned with you application / need.
+Making sure you understand the different deployment models will help you decide which model is best aligned with your application / need.

 Don’t forget Organisational Change

 Every organisation is different as is the maturity of their IT offering.
-However, once you have determined that a cloud migration makes sense it's important to think about how the organisational culture and polices will be impacted.
+However, once you have determined that a cloud migration makes sense it's important to think about how the organisational culture and policies will be impacted.
 You will most likely need to consider new security policies, gain new skills and foster a new mindset around how to manage your cloud environment in a fluid and dynamic way to allow you to take full advantage of the flexibility the public cloud offers.

 Know what to test

 Even with the right planning you may still encounter some issues during a large-scale cloud migration project.
 It’s therefore best to make sure you have robust testing tools and processes in place prior to migrating services.
 One of the most common cloud migration issues is application connectivity issues, these often occur because of incomplete dependency mapping.
 I would strongly recommend that you adopt a tools based approach to mapping dependencies prior to migration and ensure the tools you use can quickly identify the cause of connectivity issues post migration so you can quickly rectify any issues and avoid performance problems or worse still, downtime.

 Before We Go